skip to main |

 Ahem.

-The Herbfarm or the fabulous Feist show we went to a week and a half ago.
+Anyways, I have some fun things I really want to write about, like our AMAZING culinary experience at The Herbfarm or the fabulous Feist show we went to a week and a half ago.
 Plus I have a couple of delicious summer recipes to share.
 So stay tuned...hopefully next week I'll find some time to sit down and write something worth reading!